Horne, Surrey: Church

 The heavily restored church in the heart of the village, dedicated to St Mary the Virgin, has 14th- and 15th-century windows.
 The south door dates from 1250, and there is a 14th-century oak screen and 15th-century chancel beams.
-Considerable restoration was undertaken in 1880., which robbed the building of almost all its archaeological interest and completely destroyed its early history.
+Considerable restoration was undertaken in 1880, which removed most of the building's archaeological interest.

-The oldest feature now remaining is the south doorway, which dates from the middle of the 13th century, but this may possibly have been inserted in the walls of a 12th-century nave.
-A slight inclination of the chancel to the north shows rebuilding of the east end of the church, but here again the absence of any original detail earlier than a 15th-century rood stair in the west end of the south wall makes the dating of this rebuilding, if indeed it ever took place, a matter of conjecture.
+The oldest feature now remaining is the south doorway, which dates from the middle of the 13th century, although this may have been inserted in the walls of a 12th-century nave.
+A slight inclination of the chancel to the north shows rebuilding of the east end of the church, but the absence of any original detail earlier than a 15th-century rood stair in the west end of the south wall makes the dating of this rebuilding, if it took place, a matter of conjecture.

 British Wildlife Centre

 The British Wildlife Centre lies in the east of the parish, and has a collection of over 40 species of wildlife.
 The centre, developed on the site of a former dairy farm, opened in 1997, and participates in captive breeding programmes.